slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
 You are in a city, without knowing the language, manage to go to the hostel, meet people there.
 Make your way there.
-- Don't play the government’s game.
+- Don’t play the government’s game.
 Instead, create a game that worked by my rules, a game I could win.
 - find another way to derive meaning from life than working or productivity.
 When I’m out in the world, I rent my car on turo and my homes on airbnb.
 I travel hack to cover the flights.
 Promote Airbnb for travel credits.
 - That’s why I wanted to speak to Fred.
 Not because he wrote “The Soup” episode of Seinfeld.
 But because he’s still doing what he loves to do.
 And what he loves to do is constantly changing.
 - But you're choosing to be uninformed.
 I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
 - Organizing is not just for making your house clean or your room tidy; the end goal is to clarify your values.
-- overheard someone say in a SF cafe: "I couldn't be a doctor...it doesn't change the world enough and you don't actually earn that much.
+- overheard someone say in a SF cafe: "I couldn’t be a doctor...it doesn’t change the world enough and you don’t actually earn that much.
 -->